anonymouscodeholic/postal-codes-finland/README.md

 ```

 The file `postalcodes.json` will have the JSON formatted postal code information, a JSON array with each element being an entry from the DAT-file.
 The fields of each entry correspond (in the order) to the fields in the DAT-file.
 Each field has a more explanatory name than just the index in the record.

+## TODO

+An automatic fetch mechanism could be easily added, now the file needs to be manually downloaded.